Table of contents

 Children are normally diagnosed between 18 months and 2 years of age.
 Diagnosis is based on communication and behavior, not cause or mechanism.
 Under The Diagnostic and Statistical Manual of Mental Disorders (DSM–5), to screen for autism, medical professionals should look for:

-- Persistent deficits in social communication and interaction across multiple contexts
+- Persistent deficiencies in social communication and interaction across multiple settings

 - Restricted, repetitive patterns of behavior, interests, or activities.

 - These deficits are present in early childhood, typically before age three

 - These symptoms cause clinically significant impairment in social, occupational, or other important areas of current functioning.